Outputs of Generative Diffusion Models are Often Unattributable

 Counterfactual Analysis

-To discover what the effects of a piece of training data was on a generated sample, we consider the counterfactual question: "what would have been generated if the piece of data in question was missing?".
-This can be computed by going back to the training set, removing the piece of data in question, and training a new model on incomplete dataset.
+To discover what the effects of a unit*We use the term unit to generically denote a part of the training data, generalizing the notion of a single image to a collection of one or more images. of training data was on a generated sample, we consider the counterfactual question: "what would have been generated if the unit of data in question was missing?".
+This can be computed by going back to the training set, removing the unit of data in question, and training a new model on incomplete dataset.
 We can regenerate the sample using the newly trained model to produce a counterfactual sample, a sample that would have been generated if the model had been trained on the incomplete dataset.
-The counterfactual can then be compared with the factual sample generated by the original model trained on the full dataset to assess the effect of that piece of training data.
+The counterfactual can then be compared with the factual sample generated by the original model trained on the full dataset to assess the effect of that unit of training data.
 We describe this type of analysis as counterfactual analysis.

 Performing counterfactual analysis by retraining models on incomplete datasets is extremely computationally expensive.
-Explore an entire counterfactual landscape (i.e. all possible counterfactual samples that can be produced by leaving out one piece of training data), which we need to do in order to fully understand the contributions of all parts of the training dataset, is effectively impossible.
+Exploring an entire counterfactual universe (i.e. all possible counterfactual samples that can be produced by leaving out one unit of training data), which we need to do in order to fully understand the contributions of all parts of the training dataset, is effectively impossible.

 Computing Counterfactual Samples Efficiently via Ablation